DawidZapo/TennisChairUmpireAppUI/README.md

 # TennisChairUmpireAppUI
-The desktop application has been implemented in Java, utilizing the JavaFX framework for creating the user interface.
+Hobby desktop application implemented in Java, utilizing the JavaFX framework for creating the user interface.
 The JBDC Driver ensures database functionality, with SQLite serving as the underlying database.
 Specifically designed for the chief umpire during a tennis match, the application provides comprehensive features for managing the course of the game.

 ![image](https://github.com/DawidZapo/TennisChairUmpireAppUI/assets/129291980/67381689-1e31-4e60-9d78-05411b5668ca)
 ![image](https://github.com/DawidZapo/TennisChairUmpireAppUI/assets/129291980/301ccdf0-4734-44c1-9bb8-e9e48b93ecf0)